Interior Design Courses

 ID 52 - History of Interiors and Furnishings ( 3.00 - Units )

 A survey of the history of interiors and furnishings from Egyptian period to the present.
-Emphasis on furniture styles and ornamentation.
+Describing date styles and major art monuments as related to furnishings, typical ornamentation of the major art movements; & the technological developments and materials and their use in home furnishings.

 Student Learning Outcomes (SLO)